loomio/loomio/docs/en/plugins/README.md

 Which should result another friendly ‘Hello world’ message.
 Now we know Loomio can run our plugin from anywhere; woot!

-(NB: rake plugins:acquire can be a destructive action; it will delete all of the existing plugins on your local instance and replace them with those specified in `plugins.yml`.
+(NB: rake plugins:fetch can be a destructive action; it will delete all of the existing plugins on your local instance and replace them with those specified in `plugins.yml`.
 TL;DR you can easily lose your work if you skip step 5 above, don’t do it!)

 ### PART 2: Add some simple functionality